phrbmr/algorithms-data-structures/README.md

 # Algorithms and Data Structures
-A Full Course for Beginners from Treehouse and freeCodeCamp
+A Full Course for Beginners from @Treehouse and @freeCodeCamp

 ## Table of contents